Geometry-Based Drift Compensation for Distributed Channel Sounding Measurements in Dynamic Drone Scenarios: Introduction

+As noted in~\cite{wang_system_error_2022}, compensating for such system calibration errors enhances the usability of channel sounding datasets in applications that rely on coherent phase information---delay-Doppler estimation, Fourier-transform-based processing, or background subtraction---for example.
+According to~\cite{2025_distributed_multisensor_isac_Thomae}, the term coherent implies a smoothly varying and continuously differentiable phase progression across the received signal.
+Due to \gls{gpsdo}-internal phase tracking and correction algorithms, the phase progression of the measurements, however, demonstrates to be not smooth and shows several corners yielding incoherencies.
+Hence, a compensation of time-varying \gls{cfo}, \gls{sfo}, and \gls{sto} promotes the utilization of the multi-static sounding data for applications like channel characterization or passive target localization.

-There already exist several approaches in the literature dealing with \gls{ofdm} synchronization in a multisensor system.
-One line of algorithms utilizes special transmit signal structures that enable the estimation and correction of \gls{cfo}, \gls{sfo}, and \gls{sto} at the receiver.
-A classical example is the Moose algorithm, which estimates \gls{cfo} by repeating the transmitted symbol~\cite{1994_cfo-correction_Moose}.
-While computationally efficient, this method is limited to frequency offset estimation and does not account for timing errors.
+There already exist several approaches in the literature dealing with post-processing synchronization in \gls{ofdm}-based multi-node systems.
+Some algorithms utilize special transmit signal structures that enable the estimation and correction of \gls{cfo}, \gls{sfo}, and \gls{sto} at the receiver.
+A classical example is the Moose algorithm which estimates time-variant \gls{cfo} by repeating the transmitted symbol~\cite{1994_cfo-correction_Moose}.
+While computationally efficient, this method is limited to \gls{cfo} estimation and does not account for \gls{sfo} and \gls{sto}.
 The Schmidl~\&~Cox algorithm extends this concept by introducing a dedicated \gls{ofdm} preamble structure that allows for joint estimation of \gls{cfo} and \gls{sto}~\cite{1997_ofdm-freq-time-sync_Schmidl}.
 More recent work, such as~\cite{2023_ofdm-synchronization_deOliveira}, integrates an additional \gls{sfo} estimation stage into the Schmidl~\&~Cox algorithm to mitigate residual synchronization mismatches.

-While these approaches proved to be powerful tools for \gls{ofdm} drift compensation, they all require a pre-designed measurement signal structure and are therefore not suitable for transmit-signal-agnostic post-processing of \gls{ofdm} channel sounding data.
-In addition, these algorithms estimate the synchronization drifts on an \gls{ofdm} frame level, thereby inherently assuming these effects to drift on a timescale much longer than the frame duration.
-This assumption, however, is not valid for our and comparable measurement systems~\cite{2025_testbed_icas4m_measurement_Beuster, wang_system_error_2022}.
+While these approaches prove to be powerful tools for drift compensation, they require a pre-designed measurement signal structure and are therefore not suitable for transmit-signal-agnostic post-processing of multi-sine-based channel sounding data.
+In addition, these algorithms estimate the synchronization offsets on a coherent processing interval level, thereby inherently assuming these effects to drift on a timescale much longer than this interval duration.
+This assumption is, hence, not valid for our and comparable measurement systems~\cite{2025_testbed_icas4m_measurement_Beuster, wang_system_error_2022}.